roots/sage/README.md

 ## YAML settings
 I've added some common configs into a YAML file.
-From there you can easily enable/disable features Google Analytics, Facebook Pixel Code, and something that took me some hours to implement: basic hooks and actions manipulation!
+From there you can easily enable/disable features like Google Analytics and basic hooks and actions manipulation!
 Look bellow for more info.

 ## Misc Settings
 You can tweak some usual settings easily by using sage-woo.yml